ikapadata/pykapa/README.md

 }
 ```

-In the script editor click the menu Edit > Current project's triggers.., then click Add trigger and set it according to the image below.
+In the script editor click the menu Edit > Current project's trigger, then click Add trigger and set it according to the image below.

 ![onChange Trigger](https://github.com/ikapadata/pykapa/blob/master/onChange%20Trigger.png)